Glendale Unified Uniform Complaint Procedure

-The District annually notifies our students, employees, parents and/or guardians, district advisory committee, school advisory committees, appropriate private school officials, and other interested parties of the Uniform Complaint Procedures (UCP) process.
+Glendale Unified School District annually notifies students, employees, parents/guardians, District advisory committee, school advisory committees, appropriate private school officials, and other interested parties of the Uniform Complaint Procedure (UCP) process.

+A Uniform Complaint is a written and signed statement by an individual, public agency, or organization alleging a violation of federal or state laws governing certain educational programs.
 The District is primarily responsible for compliance with federal and state laws and regulations, including those related to unlawful discrimination, harassment, intimidation or bullying against any protected group, and all programs and activities that are subject to the UCP.
-A complaint under the Uniform Complaint Procedures (UCP) is a written and signed statement by an individual, public agency, or organization alleging a violation of federal or state laws governing certain educational programs.
-The GUSD Board of Education encourages the early, informal resolution of complaints whenever possible and appropriate.
-To resolve complaints that cannot be resolved through such informal process, the Board has adopted the following UCP.
+The Glendale Unified Board of Education encourages the early, informal resolution of complaints whenever possible and appropriate.
+The UCP may be implemented to resolve complaints that cannot be resolved through an informal process.

 Educational Programs and Services Subject to the UCP